Keke921/Keke921.github.io/_pages/about.md

 ## Recent News
 * **Dec 9 2023**: One AAAI papers are accepted!
-* **Dec 4 2023**: One GuangDong Basic and Applied Basic Research Foundation general project is granted.
+* **Dec 4 2023**: One Guangdong Basic and Applied Basic Research Foundation general project is granted.
 * **Oct 10 2023**: One co-authored TPAMI paper is accepted.
 Congrats to Weichao!
 * **Aug 24 2023**: One NSFC youth project is granted.
 * **Feb 28 2023**: One co-authored CVPR paper is accepted.